aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * * the beacon with the lowest version greater than currentVersion, with no exclusiveStartKey if such a beacon version exists
  * * failure if all available beacon versions are less than the returned version.

+### transformQueryOutput
 transformQueryOutput needs the original QueryInput object, because we need to check the result records against the values searched in the QueryInput object, which are not directly available in the QueryOutput object.

-### transformQueryOutput
  * transformQueryOutput MUST take as input a QueryOutput object and a QueryInput object
  * The QueryInput object MUST be assumed to be the original query, not the result of transformQueryInput
- * transformQueryOutput MUST return an QueryOutput object.
+ * transformQueryOutput MUST return a QueryOutput object.
  * transformQueryOutput MUST remove any records for which the original QueryInput does not match, that is, if the original FilterExpression included `Src EQ "foo"` (where `Src` is a source field) then this operation must remove any record in which the `Src` field contains something other than "foo".